Dance Fitness 101

 If you have experienced a lower leg injury before, like a sprained ankle, you may want to reinforce your joint with an orthopaedic brace or wrap to help prevent re-injury.
 Low-impact physical activity like that which you experience in dance fitness can itself be a method of injury prevention too.

 Who Should Try Dance Fitness?

-For example, if you desire less body engagement because of your age or an injury, you can simply take smaller steps and bob along to the music in a way that keeps you engaged but more comfortable.
-If you desire a higher-intensity workout, on the other hand, you can exaggerate your movements with faster, deeper, and wider motions that go along with the steps and truly challenge you.
+For example, if you desire less body engagement because of your age or an injury, you can take smaller steps and bob along to the music in a way that keeps you engaged but more comfortable.
+Suppose you desire a higher-intensity workout, on the other hand.
+In that case, you can exaggerate your movements with faster, deeper, and broader motions that go along with the steps and truly challenge you.

-Some specialty dance fitness classes, like the ballet-based barre program, do offer classes based on varying skill levels, however, so it's important to shop around and ask the instructor what you can expect.
-For athletes like swimmers, runners, and football players, dance fitness could play an important role in your cross-training regimen.
+Some specialty dance fitness classes, like the ballet-based barre program, do offer classes based on varying skill levels, however.
+Hence, it's essential to shop around and ask the instructor what you can expect.
+For athletes like swimmers, runners, and football players, dance fitness could play a vital role in your cross-training regimen.

 If you quote information from this page in your work, then the reference for this page is:

 Joe Fleming is the President at ViveHealth.com.
 Passionate about healthy lifestyles and living a full life, he enjoys sharing and expressing these interests through his writing.
 To inspire others and fight ageism, Joe writes to help people of all backgrounds and ages overcome life's challenges.
 His work ranges from articles on wellness, holistic health, and ageing to social narratives, motivational pieces, and news stories.
 For Joe, helping others is vital.